Maceina/Starter/README.md

-# Starter
-Typescript and scss starter kit.
+# typescript and scss starter pack